The Problem with Health Anxiety Medications

 What I can say is that as a result of the extensive research I did for this post, I’ve come off of sertraline - and feeling better than ever! 😀

-How to overcome health anxiety (with or without the aid of medication)
+How to overcome health anxiety (with or without medication)

 Prescription medications, such as antidepressants, are neither a quick fix nor a permanent solution for those challenged by health anxiety.